CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/01-app-service-deploy-container.md

 In this lab, you will perform:

-- Create an Azure App Service resource and deploy a containerized app
+- Task 1: Create the Web App
-- View the results
+- Task 2: View the Web App

 # Exercise 1: Create a web app resource